The following pandemic-related processes and protocols have been approved by the NMU Executive Council:

 PEIF Rec Center Mask Protocol

-All Northern students and employees are strongly encouraged to remain in Region 8 (the Upper Peninsula) once arriving for the 2020-21 academic year and staying in Region 8 until the fall semester is completed on Tuesday, Nov.
-24. Members of the University community who travel outside Region 8 for personal travel should be prepared to be tested and/or self-quarantine for up to 14 days if the University deems these actions necessary.
+All Northern students and employees are strongly encouraged to remain in Region 8 (the Upper Peninsula) once arriving for the Winter 2021 semester and staying in Region 8 until its completion on May 1.
+Members of the University community who travel outside Region 8 for personal travel should be prepared to be tested and/or self-quarantine for up to 14 days if the University deems these actions necessary.

 The EC approves the recommendation that the Safety and Risk Management work group review and recommend to the department Dean for approval, any modification to PPE or health hygiene required for classrooms.
 The approval process so that faculty do not enact other exceptions to our required practices without proper approval.
 All PPE ordering during the 2020-21 academic year should go through the NMU Safety Department in order to help with cost control through bulk ordering.